Chapter 5: Youth Protection Program

 - Youth Mental Health First Aid

-Medical information is confidential and only for use by camp staff.
-It is imperative that parents/ guardians are notified of all medical-related situations.
+Medical information documented in the Authorization for Emergency Medical Treatment form is confidential and only for use by camp staff.
+It is imperative that parents/guardians are notified of all medical-related situations.

-In the event of an emergency involving an injury or acute illness, the Youth Event Coordinator must follow the risk reduction measures listed below:
+In the event of an emergency involving an injury or acute illness, the Youth Program Coordinator must follow the appropriate medical emergency action plan.

 5.3.5 Insurance.
 All Youth Programs must carry accident and liability insurance with coverage at least equivalent to the Camp Insurance Program offered by the U.T.
 System Office of Risk Management.
 Any purchase of insurance must also comply with the requirements of Regents’ Rule 80601.